UNILAD

 UNILAD is a British Internet media company and website owned by LADbible Group.
 The company markets itself as "a primary platform for youngsters for breaking news and relatable viral content", and has offices in London and Manchester.
-UNILAD was shut down in 2012, but it relaunched in 2014 under new owners Liam Harrington and Sam Bentley.
+UNILAD was shut down in 2012 but was relaunched in 2014 under new owners Liam Harrington and Sam Bentley.
 The company has since developed into a media network that creates and licenses original content.

-The company comprises its primary channel as well as eight sub-channels that specialise in technology, travel, and other topics.
-The page had 17 million followers in 2016, with 2.7 billion monthly video views, second to BuzzFeed's "Tasty" channel in views.
-In October 2018 UNILAD was bought out by LADbible.
+The company has a primary channel as well as eight sub-channels that specialise in technology, travel, and other topics.
+UNILAD's Facebook page had 17 million followers in 2016, with 2.7 billion monthly video views, second to BuzzFeed's "Tasty" channel in views.
+In October 2018, UNILAD was bought out by LADbible.

 Site creation and ownership

 Alex Partridge from Eastbourne and Jamie Street, a student at the University of Plymouth, created the original website.
 According to an FAQ on the website in 2010, the site was "created, designed and written by Alex Partridge", then a 21-year-old student at Oxford Brookes University.
-Jamie Street, then a web design student at the University of Plymouth, managed technical aspects of the site, claiming that he was "not responsible for writing or checking the content that gets published".
+Street, then a web design student at the University of Plymouth, managed technical aspects of the site, claiming that he was "not responsible for writing or checking the content that gets published".
 In 2014, Liam Harrington and Sam Bentley acquired ownership of the brand name and inherited its Facebook page.